ADALabUCSD/SLAB/README.md

 #### Using the AWS AMI

 System setup is a laborious and not very fun process.
 We have released an AWS AMI based on Ubuntu 16.04 with all dependencies pre-installed.
 Unless you have a strong reason not to - you are advised to use this AMI.
 The AMI is available [here](http://souchong.ucsd.edu/slab_ami.ami).
 You can use this AMI to run tests in the singlenode setting or create your own cluster.
-A couple relevant pieces of information.

 #### Building From Source